oscar-bender-stone/honors-thesis/source/1_introduction.typ

   - Main point from Chaitin: need an _open_ model for theories, NOT a closed one.

+Although AIT has major accomplishments with measuring information, this field does not indicate _how_ to measure information.
+[DISCUSS CONNECTION TO ORGANIZATOIN.
+MAKE THIS A KEY WORD FOR THE WHOLE THESIS!].
+The main theorem on this is that any programming language can ressbe used to prove these claims.
+These translations have not been specifically addressed in the literature, and remain a prolific part in software for actual machines.
+[DESCRIBE PROBLEMS HERE CONSCISELY. ]

 Our inquiry can now shift onto a formal representation of information.
 Formal representations, in general, are sets of strings that are computable, i.e.,